Robust Incentive Stackelberg Mean Field Stochastic Linear-Quadratic Differential Game with Model Uncertainty: Asymptotic optimality

 \subsection{Followers' asymptotic Nash equilibrium}

 Theorem \ref{thm4.3} established the leader's (approximate) incentive strategy $\Gamma_i^*$ given by (\ref{approx incentive strategy}) that attains the leader's desired performance (\ref{achieve}) and it sustains followers' Nash equilibrium for the auxiliary limiting Problem \textbf{(F2)'}.
-Based on the decentralized strategy of Problem \textbf{(F2)'} given by (\ref{ui1+feedback}), we may design the following decentralized strategy:
+Based on the decentralized strategy of Problem \textbf{(F2)'} given by (\ref{ui1+feedback}), we may design the following mean-field strategy: where $(\check{x}_0(\cdot),\check{m}(\cdot),\check{x}_i(\cdot))$ is the centralized state satisfying the following equations (for convenience, we have suppressed the superscript *): Moreover, we have